landonb/vim-reST-highdefs/README.rst

 Note that you definitely don't want to store passwords in your notes, so this highlight can be used to warn you if you accidentally do.

-And you might also find this highlight useful if you've |wired-pass-edit|_ to open `password store <https://www.passwordstore.org/>`__ entries in Vim.
+But really you might also find this highlight useful if you've |wired-pass-edit|_ to open `password store <https://www.passwordstore.org/>`__ entries in Vim.

 .. |wired-pass-edit| replace:: wired ``pass edit``